 To ensure we are reaching young people and individuals who may struggle with the English language, use a maximum of grade 8 readability level.
-Using overly complicated academic vocabulary will not reach all English speaking levels we are trying to communicate to.
+Using overly complicated academic vocabulary will not reach all English speaking levels.
 Also ensure any content produced on digital and traditional print is clear and concise to encourage readability.
-Short sentences (between 15 and 20 words) and numerous paragraphs will help separate ideas and increase readability amongst Canadians.
+Short sentences (between 15 and 20 words) and multiple paragraphs will help separate ideas and increase readability.
+The Flesch-Kincaid readability recommends an average vocabulary level of grade 5 to communicate effectively with all Canadians.
 Usage of the Ukrainian language should also follow similar rules when communicating to our Ukrainian audience.